thomasbattram/thesis/index/thesis.utf8.md

 CpG-phenotype associations are extracted from studies at P < 1x10^-4^.
 All these criteria along with the variables extracted are documented on the website (www.ewascatalog.org/documentation).
 Experimental factor ontology (EFO) terms were mapped to traits to unify representation of these traits.
 These EFO terms were manually entered after looking up the trait in the European Bioinformatics Institute database (www.ebi.ac.uk/efo).

-Based on these criteria, from 2020-11-02, The EWAS Catalog contained 450213 associations from 605 studies.
+Based on these criteria, from 2020-11-03, The EWAS Catalog contained 450213 associations from 605 studies.

-### Overview of GEO data extraction
+### Overview of GEO data extraction {#geo-data-extraction}
 To recruit additional datasets suitable for new EWAS analysis, the geograbi R package (https://github.com/yousefi138/geograbi) was used to both query GEO for experiments matching The EWAS Catalog inclusion criteria (described above) and extract relevant DNA methylation and phenotype information.
-The query was performed by Dr Paul Yousefi on 20 March 2019 and identified 148 such experiments with 32,845 samples where DNA methylation and phenotype information could be successfully extracted.
+The GEO database is briefly described in __Section \@ref(geo-02)__.
+The query of this database performed by Dr Paul Yousefi on 20 March 2019 and identified 148 such experiments with 32,845 samples where DNA methylation and phenotype information could be successfully extracted.
 From these, the aim was to repeat the analyses performed in the publications linked by PubMed IDs to each GEO record.
 Thus, I looked up the corresponding full texts for each dataset and identified the main variables of interest.
 Of the 148 putative GEO studies, only 34 (23%) contained sufficient information to replicate the original analysis.

 ### EWAS methods {#ewas-methods-03}

 #### Avon Longitudinal Study of Parents and Children (ALSPAC) {#alspac-03}
 EWAS were conducted for 387 continuous and binary traits in peripheral blood DNA methylation of ALSPAC mothers in middle age (N = 940), generated as part of the Accessible Resource for Integrated Epigenomics Studies (ARIES) project [@Relton2015-aries].

-ALSPAC recruited pregnant women in the Bristol and Avon area, United Kingdom, with an expected delivery date between April 1991 and December 1992 (http://www.bris.ac.uk/alspac/).
-Over 14,000 pregnancies have been followed up (both children and parents) throughout the life-course.
-Full details of the cohort have been published previously [@Fraser2013; @Boyd2013].
-The EWAS performed for the EWAS catalog were done so using phenotypic and DNA methylation data from the mothers (N = 940).
-All continuous and binary phenotypes were extracted from the same timepoint that blood was drawn for DNA methylation assays.
+All phenotypes used in this chapter were measured at the same time blood was drawn for DNA methylation measurement.
+The ARIES dataset is summarised and is described in more detail in __Section \@ref(aries-02)__

-Ethical approval for ALSPAC was obtained from the ALSPAC Ethics and Law Committee and from the UK National Health Service Local Research Ethics Committees.
-Written informed consent was obtained from both the parent/guardian and, after the age of 16, children provided written assent.
-The study website contains details of all the data that is available through a fully searchable data dictionary (http://www.bristol.ac.uk/alspac/researchers/access/).

-Study data were collected and managed using REDCap electronic data capture tools hosted at ALSPAC [@Harris2009; @Harris2019].
-REDCap (Research Electronic Data Capture) is a secure, web-based software platform designed to support data capture for research studies, providing 1) an intuitive interface for validated data capture; 2) audit trails for tracking data manipulation and export procedures; 3) automated export procedures for seamless data downloads to common statistical packages; and 4) procedures for data integration and interoperability with external sources.

-Ancestry principal components were generated within ALSPAC mothers using PLINK (v1.9).
-Before analysis, genetic data went through quality control and were imputed as follows.
+Ancestry principal components were used as covariates in the EWAS.
+These were generated within ALSPAC mothers using PLINK (v1.9).
+Quality control and imputation of the genetic data are described in __Section \@ref(alspac-genetic-data)__.

-Mothers were genotyped using the Illumina human660W-quad genome-wide single nucleotide polymorphism (SNP) genotyping platform (Illumina Inc., San Diego, CA, USA) at the Centre National de Génotypage (CNG; Paris, France).
-SNPs were removed if they displayed more than 5% missingness or a Hardy-Weinberg equilibrium P value of less than 1.0e-06.
-Additionally, SNPs with a minor allele frequency of less than 1% were removed.
-Samples were excluded if they displayed more than 5% missingness, had indeterminate X chromosome heterozygosity or extreme autosomal heterozygosity.
-Samples showing evidence of population stratification were identified by multidimensional scaling of genome-wide identity by state pairwise distances using the four HapMap populations as a reference, and then excluded.
-Cryptic relatedness was assessed using a IBD estimate of more than 0.125 which is expected to correspond to roughly 12.5% alleles shared IBD or a relatedness at the first cousin level.
-Related subjects that passed all other quality control thresholds were retained during subsequent phasing and imputation.

-Imputation of mother’s genotype data in ALSPAC was done with ALSPAC children’s data.
-So, genotypes in common between the sample of mothers and sample of children were combined.
-SNPs with genotype missingness above 1% due to poor quality were removed along with subjects due to potential ID mismatches.
-We estimated haplotypes using ShapeIT (v2.r644) which utilises relatedness during phasing.
-We obtained a phased version of the 1000 genomes reference panel (Phase 1, Version 3) from the Impute2 reference data repository (phased using ShapeIt v2.r644, haplotype release date Dec 2013).
-Imputation of the target data was performed using Impute V2.2.2 against the reference panel (all polymorphic SNPs excluding singletons), using all 2186 reference haplotypes (including non-Europeans).

 After quality control and imputation, independent SNPs (r^2^ < 0.01) were used to calculate the top 10 ancestry principal components.

+As discussed, batch effects and cell type heterogeneity may account for a large proportion of covariation observed between DNA methylation and a phenotype of interest.
+In an attempt to combat this, surrogate variables were generated from the DNA methylation data using the SmartSVA R package (REF).
+Surrogate variables capture variation in DNA methylation that are orthagonal to the relationship between the trait of interest and DNA methylation.
+When used in an EWAS model, they capture the largest portion of DNA methylation variation that is not due to the trait of interest.
+Thus, if batch effects and cell type heterogeneity are causing variation in the DNA methylation data, this should be captured by the surrogate variables (REFs).

 For all traits, linear regression models were fitted with DNA methylation at each site as the outcome and the phenotype as the exposure.
 DNA methylation was coded as beta values between 0 and 1.
 For a particular site, a beta value of 0 represents no methylation being detected in all cells measured and a value of 1 represents all cells being methylated at that site.
 Covariates included age, the top 10 ancestry principal components, and 20 surrogate variables.